panzershreks/Masterclass_Trainee/Task2/Task2.md

 Click on the 'Create New Repository' button.
 You will need to enter in a mandatory repository name.
 Set the repo owner to yourself (default).
 Set the repository to **Public**.
 Check the box that initializes the repository with a README.
 The README allows you to clone your remote repository to your local machine.

 ## 3. Clone the repository to your machine
-From the repo that was created, obtain the HTTP line In the Terminal, type in the following command line:
+From the repo that was created, obtain the HTTP line <br />
+In the Terminal, type in the following command line:

 `git clone [HTTP_from_Github]`